dbgroup-nagoya-u/cpp-utility/design_doc/thread.md

 thread alive: 0
 ```

-## EpochManager
+## class EpochManager

 This class supports epoch management for multithreaded software.

-The class object has a unique global epoch, and a coordinator thread can advance it using the `ForwardGlobalEpoch` function.
+A class object has a unique global epoch, and a coordinator thread can advance it using the `ForwardGlobalEpoch` function.
 Worker threads can obtain the current epoch using the `GetCurrentEpoch` functions.

 The `CreateEpochGuard` function provides epoch protection for each thread with the scoped locking pattern.
 Worker threads can obtain the oldest protected epoch with the `GetMinEpoch` function, and the `GetProtectedEpochs` function provides all protected epochs for finer epoch management.